samManny/samManny/README.md

 - 👋 Hi, I’m @samManny
-- 👀 I’m interested in living soft
+- 👀 I’m interested in tinkering with this and that
-- 🌱 I’m currently learning ASP .NET CORE
+- 🌱 I’m currently learning & working with Django Python
 - 💞️ I’m looking to collaborate on growth and development
 - 📫 How to reach me?
 Find me if you can!